Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 \section{Experiments}

-We now show that SPELL increases the diversity of modern text-to-image and class-to-image diffusion models (\Cref{sec:sota}), with a better trade-off than other recent diversity methods (\Cref{sec:comparison}).
-We quantify the sparsity of SPELL interventions in \Cref{sec:ablation} and utilize it to scale up to using all 1.2 million ImageNet-1k train images as a shielded set in \Cref{sec:copyright}.
+We now show that SPELL increases the diversity of modern text-to-image and class-conditional diffusion models (\Cref{sec:sota}), with a better trade-off than other recent diversity methods (\Cref{sec:comparison}).
+We quantify the sparsity of SPELL interventions in \Cref{sec:ablation}.
+In \Cref{sec:copyright}, we demonstrate SPELL's scalability and a new use-case, shielded generation, by generating novel ImageNet images while shielding all 1.2 million ImageNet-1k train images.